caiosaldanha/techdev/README.md

-# Welcome to techDev
+# Certified Tech Developer
 This repository is a requirement of the Certified Tech Developer course from Digital House.

-Here I'm constantly pushing all the projects and exercises from the course.
+Here I'm constantly updating projects and exercises of the course.

 Always learning! :)